National Foundation for Credit Counseling

 The National Foundation for Credit Counseling (NFCC), founded in 1951, is the largest and longest-serving nonprofit financial counseling organization in the United States.
 NFCC member agencies provide access to financial counseling services for consumers.
-The headquarters is in Washington, DC.
-Rebecca Steele is the President and CEO.
+The organization's headquarters is in Washington, DC and is led by Mike Croxson, their Chief Executive Officer.

 Services

 NFCC member agencies provide financial reviews and education to more than a million consumers each year in person, over the phone, or online.
 Every NFCC member agency client receives comprehensive money management services based on their individual needs.
 NFCC member agencies provide a variety of services including: